rambasnet/CPP-Fundamentals/README.md

     jupyter kernelspec list # list all the kernels installed
 ```

-- open any notebook file in the Codespace; select the xeus-cling C++ kernel from Jupyter Kernel selection dropdown
+- open any notebook file in the Codespace; select the C++ kernel from Jupyter Kernel selection dropdown

 ### On a persoanl computer